cloudmesh/cm_metric/doc/user_manual/source/metrics.rst

 programatically, while changing some parameters at the beginning::

   #! /usr/bin/env python
-  from sh import fg-metric as metric
+  from sh import cm-metric as metric

   filename = "/tmp/analyze.txt"